 If you accidentally hit this nerve or even get too close to it, intense pain is guaranteed, and perhaps even temporary paralysis may result.
 Not what you need!
 So be aware of this location.

 A drawback to injection into the glute is that many folks lack flexibility and coordination and are unable to turn to their side far enough to reach the glute.

 One option is to turn to a friend or spouse to perform the injection.
 But then a majority move on to self-injection once they realize that the process is (usually) painless.

 Here is one more consideration concerning injections into the glutes.
 Always rotate the injection site from one glute to the other.
-This will stop scar tissue from forming.
+This action will stop scar tissue from forming.

 If you are alone and have not mastered the art of self-injecting the buttocks, your next best bet for injection is the outer thigh region (the quadriceps, or “quad”), specifically the vastus lateral muscle.

 The quad can handle a large volume of testosterone and is easier to get at than the glute.
 The downside of quad injections is two-fold.

 First, there may be some after-injection discomfort and stiffness.
 Second, the quad is subject to a bit more bleeding than the glute, since it is possible to hit a small vein.

 On rare occasions, the blood can explode from the injection site similar to an erupting volcano immediately after the needle is pulled out.
 Then it settles down to a slow trickle.

 This side effect is no big deal unless you suffer from a heart condition.
 Just get out the band-aid.

 Here’s how to find it the vastus lateral muscle: use your knee and your greater trochanter of your femur (thigh bone) for positioning.
 The greater trochanter is the bony area found where the femur meets the pelvic girdle.

 Locate the middle of the muscle by measuring your palm above the knee, then below the greater trochanter.
 The central area is your injection site.